Search Docs

 ListBuilder Configuration#

-You can configure the complete item list or modify the default items using two main approaches:
+You can configure the items of the dock using two main approaches:

 add { Dock.Button.rememberSystemGallery() }